 Whereas my home electrification project could be as simple as replacing the four gas appliances in the house by hiring four different contractors (HVAC, Plumber, Fireplace and Kitchen), I wanted to take a more integrated rather than a piecemeal approach.
 I was looking for a multidisciplinary contractor who would look at the retrofit at a systems level.
 I didn't actually know what I was looking for, but I thought I'd recognize it when I saw it.

 Also, while there are many free home energy audits which undoubtedly uncover an array of energy efficiency improvements, I was looking to get a more holistic view of our building energy performance.
 We built our home in 2004 and over the past 15 years living here, we have learned about the many good and bad decisions we made at the time!
 Our builder (who we liked a lot) came from the “bigger is better” school of thought, and so we did “overbuild.”
-For example, we have an 80 gallon rather than 40 gallon hot water heater; and 3.5 Ton and 3.0 Ton A/C units, both too big and one which was never needed to cool our already-cool downstairs.
+For example, we have a 75-gallon rather than 40 gallon hot water heater; and 3.5 Ton and 3.0 Ton A/C units, both too big and one which was never needed to cool our already-cool downstairs.
 (We have a 2 ½ car garage and don’t regret oversizing that at all :-)

 Therefore, although I had seen and received dozens of advertisements in the mail from AC and heating, attic insulation, and hot water heating companies, I did not call any of them for proposals.